 THANK YOU FOR YOUR INTEREST IN THE GENERATION GREEN YOUTH UN-CONFERENCE.
-THIS EVENT HAS NOW ENDED, HOWEVER IT IS NOT TOO LATE TO JOIN GENERATION GREEN!
+THIS EVENT HAS NOW ENDED.
+HOWEVER, IT IS NEVER TOO LATE TO TAKE CLIMATE ACTION!
 WE ENCOURAGE YOU TO JOIN US TO PROMOTE CLIMATE ACTION IN YOUR COMMUNITIES AND HELP REDUCE YOUR COMMUNITY’S GREENHOUSE GAS EMISSIONS.
 PLEASE CHECK OUT OUR RESOURCES PAGE OR OUR WINTER WEBINAR SERIES FOR SUPPORT, OR CONTACT US FOR MORE INFORMATION.

 November 22, 2019 (PD Day) from 8am – 3:30pm

 (Transportation offered in some locations)

 A conference for youth by youth, where students are given the tools, resources, and inspiration to actively empower them to reduce Halton’s carbon footprint and greenhouse gas emissions.